-April 1 of the calendar year following the calendar year in the Member attains age $70\frac{1}{2}$ .

-- (3) Notwithstanding the foregoing, effective January 1, 2004, the Required Beginning Date of any Member of attained age 70 1⁄2 prior to January 1, 1998 is the April 1 of the calendar year following the calendar year in which occurs the later of the Member's (i) attainment of age 701⁄2 or (ii) Severance from Employment; provided that, if such a Member who has commenced receiving minimum distributions in accordance with Code Section 401(a)(9) does not elect, pursuant to Section 11.08(h) of the Plan, to cease receiving such minimum distributions, the Required Beginning Date of such Member shall be age 701⁄2. - 3.
-Section 5.01(a) is hereby amended in its entirety to read as follows:

-(a) For each Plan Year beginning after December 31, 2005, any Member may elect to defer the receipt of a portion of his "Salary Reduction Compensation" while a Member for the Plan Year, in such increments that the Board, the Investment Committee or the Administrative Committee may decide, and direct the Employer to contribute the amount so deferred into the Trust to be invested in the Investment Fund or Funds designated by the Member.
+- April 1 of the calendar year following the calendar year in the Member attains age 701⁄2. - (3) Notwithstanding the foregoing, effective January 1, 2004, the Required Beginning Date of any Member of attained age 70 1⁄2 prior to January 1, 1998 is the April 1 of the calendar year following the calendar year in which occurs the later of the Member's (i) attainment of age 701⁄2 or (ii) Severance from Employment; provided that, if such a Member who has commenced receiving minimum distributions in accordance with Code Section 401(a)(9) does not elect, pursuant to Section 11.08(h) of the Plan, to cease receiving such minimum distributions, the Required Beginning Date of such Member shall be age 701⁄2. - 3.
+Section 5.01(a) is hereby amended in its entirety to read as follows: - (a) For each Plan Year beginning after December 31, 2005, any Member may elect to defer the receipt of a portion of his "Salary Reduction Compensation" while a Member for the Plan Year, in such increments that the Board, the Investment Committee or the Administrative Committee may decide, and direct the Employer to contribute the amount so deferred into the Trust to be invested in the Investment Fund or Funds designated by the Member.
 A Member's election shall be made in a form prescribed by the Administrative Committee filed with the Member's Employer, prior to the date that the Compensation would, but for the election, be made available to the Member, and the election shall remain in effect until it is modified or terminated, all in accordance with rules established by the Administrative Committee.
-In no event may a Member's salary deferral exceed the \$18,000 dollar limitation (or any higher amount that may be allowed by Treasury Regulations), as provided in Code Section and discretion, to comply with the discrimination standards applicable to Code Section 401(k) arrangements in particular, to all plans qualified under Code Section 401(a) in general, and/or with the limitations contained in Article XVII.
-The Board, the Investment Committee, or the Administrative Committee may from time to time impose limitations on the Member Salary Deferral Percentage, including limitations that apply only to Highly Compensated Employees, as the Board, the Investment Committee, or the Administrative Committee in good faith determine advisable to ensure compliance with any Federal income tax rule or for administrative feasibility

-4. Section 7.5 is hereby amended in its entirety to read as follows:
+In no event may a Member's salary deferral exceed the \$18,000 dollar limitation (or any higher amount that may be allowed by Treasury Regulations), as provided in Code Section 402(g).
+Any Member's salary deferral for any pay period may be further adjusted, at the Administrative Committee's direction and discretion, to comply with the discrimination standards applicable to Code Section 401(k) arrangements in particular, to all plans qualified under Code Section 401(a) in general, and/or with the limitations contained in Article XVII.
+The Board, the Investment Committee, or the Administrative Committee may from time to time impose limitations on the Member Salary Deferral Percentage, including limitations that apply only to Highly Compensated Employees, as the Board, the Investment Committee, or the Administrative Committee in good faith determine advisable to ensure compliance with any Federal income tax rule or for administrative feasibility - 4.
+Section 7.5 is hereby amended in its entirety to read as follows: